sp3nn3r/WireFrame-Theme/README.md

-Wireframe Style see https://wordmine.app/ for an example.
+Wireframe/Comic Book Style see https://wordmine.app/ for an example.